 Day 4 | Pine Island

-Morning: Start your day with a delicious breakfast at Hart & Soul Cafe, a small local family-run diner.
+Start your day with a delicious breakfast at Hart & Soul Cafe, a small local family-run diner.
 The food is scrumptious and the service here is quick and friendly.

-Day: Afterward, you’ll be going on a road trip to Pine Island.
+Afterward, you’ll be going on a road trip to Pine Island.
 Once there, rent a kayak with Carmen’s Kayaks to paddle all around Pine Island and Matlacha on the Calusa Blueway paddling trail.
 If you are hesitant to explore alone, no worries!
 They also provide guided tours.
-After kayaking, make sure to stop by the Randell Reseach Center along the Calusa Heritage Trail.
+After kayaking, make sure to stop by the Randell Research Center along the Calusa Heritage Trail.
 It’s here that you’ll be able to tour this internationally significant site and learn about the Calusa culture and their environment.

-Night: There are two dinner options depending on the mood.
+There are two dinner options depending on the mood.
 Either head to Tarpon Lodge to enjoy a 4-star waterfront restaurant or Bert’s Bar & Grill, a one-of-kind restaurant offering delicious and fresh local seafood, refreshing brews, beautiful views, and nightly entertainment.

 Where to stay: Hampton Inn & Suites Cape Coral or The Westin Cape Coral Resort At Marina Village

 Sometimes the most productive thing you can do is to relax.
 And why not?
 You’ve earned it!
 Chill on the beach today or charter a boat with Paradise Charters and head out to Cabbage Key.
 This “old Florida” island is where Jimmy Buffet was inspired to write “Cheeseburger in Paradise.”